SamuelSlavka/site-backend/README.md

 # site backend

-App written in Java for management of md documents.
+App written in Java for smart home stuff, dahsboard and management of md documents.
 By default, this project needs psql and keycloak instances.
 Docker compose for both can be found in the [site](https://github.com/SamuelSlavka/site) repo.
 After setting both env files to common values (if applicable) and running the docker compose, this application will be fully functional.